bibleexchange/courses/james-reynolds-sr-sermon-outlines/001/004_life-blood-of-fellowship/the-life-blood-of-fellowship.md

 ## The Standard of our Fellowship

-> "...as He is in the light.."
+> "&hellip;as He is in the light.."

-> 1 John 1:5&mdash;...God is light, and in him is no darkness at all.
+> 1 John 1:5&mdash;&hellip;God is light, and in him is no darkness at all.

 *God is the standard of our fellowship and NOT ONE ANOTHER.* If we are walking in DARKNESS yet say we have fellowship with God, **we LIE**.